ARCTraining/python-challenges/_sources/intro.md

 *The main objective of these challenges is to assist in the development of a problem-solving logic, therefore, the use of existing functions will be avoided as much as possible.*

+The challenges are structured so that the participant can explore the use of different operators/functions/methods and the difficulty will iteratively increase as the sessions go by.

 ## Challenge Difficulty Scale

 Problems are classified according to complexity using the following color scale: